NCAS-CMS/um-training/practicals/source/running.rst

 The output from a standard suite goes to a variety of places, depending on the type of the file.
 On ARCHER2 you will find all the output from your run under the directory ``~/cylc-run/<suitename>``, where ``<suitename>`` is the name of the suite.
 This is actually a symbolic link to the equivalent location in your ``/work`` directory (E.g. ``/work/n02/n02/<username>/cylc-run/<suitename>``.

+Task output
+^^^^^^^^^^^

+.. note:: Rose Bush is a web-based tool for viewing the standard output and errors from suites.
+Unfortunately this does not work on the current puma server, so we need to browse the log files directly.

+.. note:: To run Rose Bush on Monsoon run: ``firefox http://localhost/rose-bush``

+On puma, navigate to the cylc-run directory:

+  cd ~/cylc-run/<suitename>
+  ls

+You should see directories for each of the suites that you have run.
+Go to the suite you have just run and into the log directory:

+  cd <suitename>/log/job/1
+  ls

+You will see directories for each of the tasks in the suite.
+For this suite there are 4 tasks: ``fcm_make`` (code extraction), ``fcm_make2`` (compilation), ``recon`` & ``atmos``.
+Try looking in one of the task directories:

+  cd recon/NN
+  ls

+Here ``NN`` is a symbolic link created by Rose pointing to the output of the most recently run.
+You will see several files in this directory.
+The ``job.out`` and ``job.err`` files are the first places you should look for information when tasks fail.

+..

   Rose bush
   ^^^^^^^^^

   The standard output and errors from the suite can be easily viewed using Rose Bush.

   For suites submitted from PUMA; in a browser navigate to: http://puma.nerc.ac.uk/rose-bush

   Enter your PUMA userid and click :guilabel:`Suites List`.
 You should then see a list of all the suites you have run.
 Click on :guilabel:`tasks jobs list` for the suite you have just run.
 You can examine the output of each task using the links, as well as see whether the suite contains failed tasks, or is currently running.
 For this suite you should see output files for 4 tasks: ``fcm_make`` (code extraction), ``fcm_make2`` (compilation), ``recon`` & ``atmos``.
 The ``job.out`` and ``job.err`` files are the first places you should look for information when tasks fail.

-.. note:: To run Rose Bush on Monsoon run: ``firefox http://localhost/rose-bush``

 Compilation output
 ^^^^^^^^^^^^^^^^^^